ManashSwain/Typescript/README.md

 ```

-- setting up string values
+- Setting up string values
-- string values should not be empty
+- String values should not be empty

 ``` javascript